Flying Evaluation Board [F.E.B.]

 • P-3 (Orion): alleged violation of flying regulations, FNAEB

-• AH-64 (Apaches): various cases and multiple FEBs for pilots alleging training failures and failure to progress
+• AH-64 (Apache): various cases and multiple FEBs for pilots alleging training failures and failure to progress

 • E/A-18G (Growler): alleged training failure and failure to progress, FNAEB